meysamhadeli/codai/README.md

   embedding_url: "http://localhost:11434/v1/embeddings" (Optional, If you want use RAG.)
   embedding_model: "text-embedding-3-small" (Optional, If you want use RAG.)
   temperature: 0.2
+  threshold: 0.3
 theme: "dracula"
-RAG: true (Optional, if you want, can disable RAG.)
+rag: true (Optional, If you want use RAG.)
 ```
 > Note: We used the standard integration of [OpenAI APIs](https://platform.openai.com/docs/api-reference/introduction) and [Ollama APIs](https://github.com/ollama/ollama/blob/main/docs/api.md) and you can find more details in documentation of each APIs.